 Higher frequencies create smaller bubbles, which are more gentle.
 A downside of using these frequencies is that it takes longer to clean with them.

 This effect can be best thought of in terms of sandpaper.
-Sandpaper with a smaller grit is more abrasive and removes more material, whereas a larger grit removes less material and has a softer touch, so to speak.
+Sandpaper with a coarse grit (lower sandpaper number) is more abrasive and removes more material, whereas a finer grit (higher sandpaper number) removes less material and has a softer touch, so to speak.

 It is unfortunately inevitable that cavitation erosion also damages the water tank of the ultrasonic cleaner over time.
 The tank is usually made out of stainless steel and will erode too.
 This can take thousands of hours of operation however.
 For anyone who doesn’t clean things for a living and doesn’t run their machine for hours a day, every day, this is not something to worry about.